tmpfs/mxl/lib/mxl.md

 * `session: -s, --session [name]`: Create session before source file(s).
 * `recursive: -r, --recursive`: Match files recursively.

+### Attach

+Attach to the session specified by `<name>`, if name is not specified this command will attempt to attach to the scratch session.

+If name is specified and no matching session is

 ### Quit

 Alias for `:kill-server`.